Serving NDIS Participants Across Australia

 Whether core supports or capacity building we have services to help everyone.

-Amy and Kirsty, the duo behind The Art of Decluttering, lead an amazing team of experienced Professional Organisers and Declutter Coaches who are passionate about helping you experience freedom from clutter.
+The Art of Decluttering is an amazing team of Decluttering and Organising Experts who are passionate about helping you experience freedom from clutter.

 Our Decluttering Process